luisfsantos22/ubiwhere-exercise/README.md

 **Instructions to run this project**

 As two different environments (development and production) are required, it was created a docker container for each environment.
-So, depending on which environment do you want, it can be ran ```script_run_exercise_<env_type>.sh``` or, if you want to run the project locally (using development variables), you need to run ```python .\manage.py runserver 127.0.0.1:<port>```.
+So, depending on which environment do you want, it can be ran ```script_run_exercise_<env_type>.sh``` or, if you want to run the project locally (using development variables), you need to, first, activate virtual environment, run requirements.txt and then run ```python .\manage.py runserver 127.0.0.1:<port>``` (if you're running it in windows, install psycopg2 by pip).
 In case of run the project in containers, the script will use environment variables and do 'docker-compose up' of the file that contains db, web and nginx services.
 The port of Nginx its **5000** by default.

 The pre-requirements are:
 - Docker installed